uhh-lt/kaldi-tuda-de/README.md

 The scripts will ask you where to place larger files and can download all necessary files (speech corpus, German texts, phoneme dictionaries) to train the acoustic and language models.
 You can also download these resources manually, see Section "Getting data files separately" down below.

 ## News
+26 July 2018

+- Our paper "Open Source Automatic Speech Recognition for German" is accepted at [ITG2018](https://www.uni-oldenburg.de/itg2018/) (10.-12.
+October 2018, Oldenburg, Germany)!
+[A preprint of the paper is available here](https://arxiv.org/abs/1807.10311).

 26 June 2018